im-Shree/EmployeeAttrition_Prediction/README.md

 ## Employee Attrition Prediction by Machine Learning models

   This project aims to predict employee attrition using various machine learning algorithms such as logistic regression, random forest, SVM, and XGBoost.
-We will use a dataset containing various employee attributes such as age, gender, education, job level, etc., and their corresponding attrition status.
+We will use a dataset containing various satisfaction_level	last_evaluation_rating	projects_worked_on	average_montly_hours	time_spend_company	Work_accident	promotion_last_5years	Department	salary	Attrition.

 ## Dataset